-Pre- or co-requisite: MATH 1112 or MATH 1113.
+Pre- or corequisite: MATH 1112 or MATH 1113.
 Part I of an introductory course in physics.
 Topics include mechanics, thermodynamics, and waves.
 Elementary algebra and trigonometry will be used.
-Three lecture hours, one 2-hour laboratory, and one 1-hour recita-
+Three lecture hours, one 2-hour laboratory, and one 1-hour recitation session per week.